 How rental payment reporting works

-As long as you pay your rent within 30 days of your due date, it will be counted as an on time payment on your credit report.
-Pay all your bills including rent on time.
+- As long as you pay your rent within 30 days of your due date, it will be counted as an on time payment on your credit report.

 Benefits of rental payment reporting